Observer-Centrism

 An observer must be self-sustaining: its current state must reproduce itself.
 With finite resources, self-reference forces the dynamics into a closed loop.
 Approximate closure gives finite lifetime; only exact closure persists.

 One fact bridges the gap between abstract theory and the physical world: at least one observer meeting the criteria outlined in the axioms exists — you, reading this.
-That meta-empirical anchor connects the framework's mathematical structures to the universe we actually inhabit.

 Read the Guide